Skip to content

 Pennsylvania is one of a handful of states that makes drivers choose between full tort and limited tort when they buy car insurance.
 The choice is a trade between premium today and your legal rights after a wreck.
 Limited tort lowers your bodily-injury premium — commonly 10 to 20 percent — in exchange for waiving most of your right to sue the at-fault driver for pain and suffering.
 Full tort costs more and preserves that right in full.

 Limited tort does not waive everything.
 You can still recover medical bills, lost wages, and out-of-pocket costs.
 What you generally give up is non-economic damages — pain and suffering — unless your injury meets the serious-injury threshold or an exception applies.
-Pennsylvania law carves out several exceptions where a limited-tort driver keeps full rights: if the at-fault driver was convicted of DUI, was driving a vehicle registered out of state, or was operating a commercial vehicle, among others.
-Those exceptions matter, but they are narrower than most drivers assume.
+Pennsylvania law carves out exceptions where a limited-tort driver keeps full rights: if the at-fault driver is convicted of DUI (or accepts ARD), is uninsured, or is driving a vehicle registered in another state — and separately, if you are injured while occupying a vehicle that is not a private passenger car, such as a bus, taxi, or commercial truck, the limited-tort election does not bind you.
+Real exceptions, but narrower than most drivers assume.

 Tort is one of two Pennsylvania-specific elections we walk through; the other is stacking on uninsured-motorist coverage, which matters most in multi-vehicle households.
 Both are statutory choices that cost real money to get wrong, and both are easy to default into without understanding.
 Start a Pennsylvania auto quote and we will price full tort and limited tort side by side, or compare rates across Pennsylvania by county first.